Project Production : Group of 3 (2024)

 Development Process

-Collaboration was key, with each team member taking ownership of different aspects while ensuring everything remained cohesive.
 We started with research, conducting surveys, analyzing user behavior, and reaching out to workers and donors to understand their pain points.
 From there, we worked in phases:

 - Branding: Creating a visual identity that aligned with TWC2’s mission while feeling fresh and modern.